vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/061/06_asmA_idu.md

 The unclear kiyedhā́- is found only here and in vs. 12.
 See EWA s.v. and Scar’s (250-52) discussions of previous attempts at explanation.
 I favor the suggestion registered (and dismissed) by Scar that it consists of the weak stem of kíyant-‘how much, how great’ + the root noun dhā́-, with the development *-nt̥-dh- >

 *-adzdh- > *-azdh- > -edh-, despite Hoffmann’s dismissal of the posited phonological development (Aufs.
 400)—although I recognize the phonological problems of this solution.
-Re’s “lui qui confère (on ne sait) combien” represents this etymology one way or the other.
+Renou’s “lui qui confère (on ne sait) combien” represents this etymology one way or the other.